-- E-Safety rules will be posted in all classrooms and discussed with the pupils at the start of each term. - Pupils will be informed that network and Internet use will be monitored.
+- E-Safety rules will be posted in all classrooms and discussed with the pupils at the start of each academic year.
+It is also part of our wider curriculum.
+E.g. taught through digital literacy, PSHCE and Internet Safety Day. - Pupils will be informed that network and Internet use will be monitored.

-Staff and the E-Safety policy.
+Staff and the E-Safety policy